kaeraali-flutterint/ioffice/README.md

 # iOffice CLI Reservation Tool

+> This tool is no longer maintained as @alicekaerast no longer uses the iOffice system.
+The tool was still working as of last commit, but there is clear scope for improvement which might be easier with a clean implementation

 Lists and creates reservations of spaces (desks/rooms) in iOffice

 _This tool is not created by, affiliate with, or supported by iOffice_